potiuk/airflow/canned-responses.md

 You can read more about it in Airflow's security model https://airflow.apache.org/docs/apache-airflow/stable/security/security_model.html

 Connection editing users have such capabilities.
-Our users are aware of that, and this is intended and we are not planning to do anything about it.
+Our users are aware of that, and this is intended.
+We are not planning to do anything about it.

-Actually the approach which we took where we make sure it's clear such capabilities are available for "Connection Editing" user - is far more secure and safe than trying to address all kinds of connections - because our users might have their own providers and connections, and fixing "one" of the connections is not approaching the problem in a "systematic" way and gives false sense of security - which is often worse than being aware that certain features are generally dangerous when enabled, or that certain roles - when granted - give the users some insecure capabilities.
+Actually, the approach we took where we make sure it's clear such capabilities are available for "Connection Editing" users - is far more secure and safe than trying to address all kinds of connections - because our users might have their own providers and connections, and fixing "one" of the connections is not approaching the problem in a "systematic" way and gives a false sense of security - which is often worse than being aware that certain features are generally dangerous when enabled, or that certain roles - when granted - give the users some insecure capabilities.
-We chose the - far better in our opinion - approach where we not only disabled the test connection by default but also clearly informed our users - specifically deployment managers, that the "Connection Editing" role has potentially dangerous capabilities and users who have this role should be highly trusted that they won't abuse it.
-This is both - more fair to our users and more secure in general, because otherwise our users would not be aware of that and could give access to the role to people who are not highly trusted (and they could abuse similar capabilities coming from 100s of other connections - that are even not controlled by us, nor we could provide any kinds of advisories for those.
+We chose the - far better, in our opinion - approach where we not only disabled the test connection by default but also clearly informed our users - specifically deployment managers, that the "Connection Editing" role has potentially dangerous capabilities, and users who have this role should be highly trusted that they won't abuse it.
+This is both - fairer to our users and more secure in general because otherwise, our users would not be aware of that and could give access to the role to people who are not highly trusted (and they could abuse similar capabilities coming from 100s of other connections - that are not even controlled by us, nor could we provide any kinds of advisories for those.

-Please consider a "Connection Editing" user similar to a "root" user having access to all the systems and highly privileged, capable to perform RCE and similar with any of the systems, especially when test connection is enabled.
+Please consider a "Connection Editing" user similar to a "root" user having access to all the systems and highly privileged, capable of performing RCE and similar with any of the systems, especially when test connection is enabled.

 Kindly ask you to consider that in your future research.